 A Linux server is, therefore, the best option, although Joomla can also be installed on Windows servers.

 Recommended specs for 3x are as follows:

 - PHP 5.4+ recommended / 5.3.10 required

 Many web hosts advertise the version of PHP they're using.
 If yours doesn't, ask pre-sales advisors to confirm Joomla compatibility before you sign up.

-There are three main ways to get started with the application.
-You can use a quick trial, a hosted trial, or a web hosting account:
+There are two main ways to get started with the application for free.
+You can use a quick trial or a hosted trial account.

 Once you're up and running, check out the Joomla forums for help and support.

 The majority of shared hosting and VPS hosting plans will come with a cPanel control panel.
 Very few host services advertise Joomla hosting specifically, but Joomla can be installed on just about any hosting service.